celestiaorg/celestia-node/docs/adr/adr-006-fraud-service.md

 // network.
 type Subscriber interface {
    // Subscribe allows to subscribe on pub sub topic by its type.
-   // Subscribe should register pub-sub validator on topic.
    Subscribe(ctx context.Context, proofType ProofType) (Subscription, error)
    // RegisterUnmarshaler registers unmarshaler for the given ProofType.
    // If there is no unmarshaler for `ProofType`, then `Subscribe` returns an error.